©2022 Don Dorsey Consulting

 effects and animation.
 Initially developed for use only at the Disneyland Resort in California, DECS was later adopted for use at Disneyland Paris and Hong Kong Disneyland.

 In 2011, with the construction of Shanghai Disneyland undeway, the continued rapid development of show technology combined with the continued innovation of Disney parade designers, another system redesign and upgrade was called for.
 Once again, Don worked with the Disney team to design and specify a new version of Parade Control.
 2015 saw the first rollout of the new Conductor system at Walt Disney World to support the Festival of Fantasy parade.
-After the successful launch Conductor was installed at Disneyland, Shanghai Disneyand, Disneyland Paris and will soon launch at Disney California Adventure.
+After the successful launch Conductor was installed at Disneyland in California, Disney California Adventure, Shanghai Disneyand, Disneyland Paris, and is currently being installed at Tokyo Disneyland making it the standard at all Disney parks worldwide.

 The Main Street Electrical